-1.5.4.
-World Energy Consumption
+1.5.4 World Energy Consumption

 Is there a relationship between REs and the global demand of energy?
 The answer is YES.
-Let's analyze Figure 1.8 and Figure 1.9, where the evolution of both world energy consumption and world per capita energy consumption have been plotted.
-A huge increase in the global demand can be observed in the former over recent decades.
-This effect might be explained by the rapid growth of the human population over the past one hundred years.
-However, Figure 1.9 also indicates that the energy demand per capita has also experienced a significant increase.
+Let's analyze Figure 11, where the evolution of the world energy consumption has been plotted.
+A huge increase in the global demand can be observed in the former (graph on the left) over recent decades.
+This effect might be explained by the rapid growth of the human population over the past one hundred years, although it's worth pointing out that the energy demand per capita has also experienced a significant increase.
+Figure 11 also reveals the impact of the COVID-19 pandemic on the global energy consumption.